- Atlanta boasts more than 50 visual art galleries and more than 30 playhouses and theatres.

 Not only does Atlanta boast a colorful arts scene, but the city’s roots also dig deep into its cultural past.
 With historic events including Civil War battles, the birth of the civil rights movement and the Centennial Olympic Games, Atlanta is rich with historical stories and figures.

 Martin Luther King Jr. National Historic Site gives insight into the first steps toward civil equality and includes King’s birth home, Ebenezer Baptist Church and the Civil Rights Walk of Fame.
 A trip to Center for Civil and Human Rights can provide a broader sense of the civil rights movement and features the re-creation of a lunch counter sit-it and shows the progression of the movement on a global scale.
+APEX Museum offers visitors a way to experience African-American history and culture in a personal way through permanent and changing exhibits in the heart of Atlanta’s historic Sweet Auburn district.

-Atlanta’s evolution through history, including its role as a hotbed of the Civil War, can be experienced by taking a tour through Atlanta History Center’s 22 acres of gardens, trails and the two historic homes that sit on site – Swan House and Smith Family Farm.
-A few miles away, the Margaret Mitchell House showcases the apartment where the Pulitzer Prize-winning author wrote her novel Gone with the Wind.
+Atlanta’s evolution through history, including its role as a hotbed of the American Civil War, can be experienced by taking a tour through Atlanta History Center’s 22 acres of gardens, trails and the two historic homes that sit on site – Swan House and Smith Family Farm.
+A few miles south, the Margaret Mitchell House showcases the apartment where the Pulitzer Prize-winning author wrote her novel Gone with the Wind.

 In addition to the many historical events that took place in Atlanta, the city has a presidential past and is home to Jimmy Carter Presidential Museum and Library.
 The museum houses a replica of the Oval Office, a desk made for President Franklin Delano Roosevelt and mementos from President Carter’s childhood.